benmvp/slides/2017/reactrally/fiber.md

 - Because it result in invalid JavaScript
 - However, React 16 allows returning an array from a component!
 - Arrays, like strings, weren't allowed as return values in React 15
+- You could use arrays w/in JSX, but not as component return values
 - We can get rid of so many container `<div>`s
 - Unique `key` is needed (to hide warning)
 - Wrapping JSX in parentheses, but this isn't necessary